-With the US Dollar at a five-year low against the Singapore Dollar, Singaporeans are looking at a golden opportunity to boost investment returns.
+With the US Dollar at an eleven-year low against the Singapore Dollar, Singaporeans are looking at a golden opportunity to boost investment returns.
 Here’s why more investors are diversifying into the US Dollar, and how you, too, can plant the seeds for a future harvest.

 The US Dollar has been in the spotlight again, with recent headlines remarking on its weakness.
-This is significant because weakness in the Dollar also means other currencies strengthen against it – opening up interesting opportunities for the savvy investor.
+Significantly for Singaporeans, the greenback has hit an 11-year low versus the Singapore Dollar – opening up interesting opportunities for the savvy investor.

 The reason for the current bout of softness?
-Trump’s global trade tariffs, which as of writing) start from 10% for most countries, and range up to 245% for China.
+Trump’s global trade tariffs, which (as of writing) start from 10% for most countries, a planned 34% for China (delayed till Nov 2026), and a threatened 250% on dairy and lumber for Canada.
 Yikes!
 But while the economic rationale behind these tariffs are in question, their negative impact clearly isn’t.

 With Trump launching tariffs against practically every country, the soft landing that the US Federal Reserve has long strived for now seems more unlikely.